OpenNebula/docs/source/deployment/node_installation/lxd_node_installation.rst

 .. note::

     **Since OpenNebula 5.8.2**.
 New meta-package **opennebula-lxd-snap** is provided for Ubuntu 16.04 and 18.04 to manage the LXD snap installation.
-User can choose between LXD shipped as distribution package **lxd** or LXD snap installed with **opennebula-lxd-snap** by manually installing the preferred one in advance.
-On Ubuntu 18.10, the LXD snap installation is done directly by **opennebula-node-lxd**.
+User can choose between LXD shipped as distribution package **lxd** or LXD snap installed with **opennebula-lxd-snap** by manually installing the preferred one in advance. **When no package is chosen, packaged LXD is preferably taken even though there is an existing snap installation!** On Ubuntu 18.10, the LXD snap installation is done directly by **opennebula-node-lxd**.
 Please note we don't overwrite any already installed LXD snap.

 .. warning::